MastodonC/kixi-data-science/wiki/Scoping-a-model.md

 #### Ethical implications

 It's worth thinking through ethical implications and side-effects (possibly unintended) of delivering our model.
 This framework could help <https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/524298/Data_science_ethics_framework_v1.0_for_publication__1_.pdf>.

+### How to answer those questions

+#### Making sure to get the right people

+This is a lot about identifying who will use the models, but also who knows the domains best.
+It seems like heads of services responsible of implementing the day-to-day management have the best picture.

+#### Where is the money?

+Understanding the financial situation, what are the biggest costs and the biggest incomes is a good way to find the most pressing issues.
+It can sometimes be good to talk to the budgeting/finance department to clarify how budgets are distributed/forecasted etc.

+#### What are the targets/metrics?

+The local authorities often have targets they need to meet, whether for local reasons (political) or imposed by central government.

+#### Open questions

+What is the biggest worry, what is the biggest stress?
+If you could have a projection of a certain number, what would it be?

 ### Time management